Official ArborXR Product Demo

 Existing MDM solutions are designed for managing phones, tablets and laptops, not VR & AR devices.

-Companies we talk to are looking for an easy way to remotely deploy apps to devices, remotely keep their apps updated across their devices, and, in some cases, remotely receive content sourced from external solutions providers.
+The companies & solution providers we talk to are looking for an easy way to remotely deploy apps & files to devices, remotely keep their apps & files updated across their devices, lock down devices, configure settings, and, in some cases, remotely receive apps & files sourced from external solutions providers.

-ArborXR was built not just to manage a fleet of VR & AR devices but to solve the core problems associated with VR & AR content creation and deployment.
+ArborXR was built not just to manage a fleet of VR & AR devices but to solve the core problems associated with VR & AR device management & content deployment.

-To get started click Add device then click download, depending on whether you’re a Windows user or a Mac user.
-Once the download is complete, launch it and connect your device.
-Upon connecting your device, the pairing application will recognize it and display the device hardware info and its serial number.
-At this point, you can name the device then click install.
-If you have multiple USB ports on your PC, you can connect multiple devices and click the install on all devices button to simultaneously install the client client app across all devices.
+To get started click Add Device then click Download, depending on whether you’re a Windows user or a Mac user.
+Once the download is complete and the pairing app is installed, launch it and connect your device.
+Upon connecting your device, the desktop pairing application will recognize it and display the device’s hardware information and its serial number.
+At this point, you can name the device then click Install.
+If you have a USB hub, you can connect multiple devices and click the Install on All Devices button to pair devices in batches.

 Once the install is complete, you can click the Manage Device button to be taken back to the ArborXR Web portal.
-At this point you are directed to the device’s summary page, which is where you can view useful information about the device, such as the serial number, the device type, the operating system version, ArborXR’s client app version and so forth.
+You will be directed to the device’s summary page, which is where you can view useful information about the device, such as the serial number, the device type, the operating system version, ArborXR’s client app version and so forth.
 You are also able to monitor the device’s status.
 If it’s on, ArborXR is able to report the device’s battery life, the device’s network health and the device’s storage space.

 You can now click Devices to be taken back to the devices index page.
 As you can see, the device was added to this page so you can now monitor it along with all of your other devices.
 Note that this table will also report the device’s status, battery life, and network health.

 Note that ArborXR is device agnostic and supports all Android based standalone VR & AR devices.